SkylineCommunications/dataminer-docs/release-notes/General/General_Main_Release_10.4/General_Main_Release_10.4.0_CU3.md

 <!-- MR 10.3.0 [CU15]/10.4.0 [CU3] - FR 10.4.6 -->

-When you tried to grant a user group access to multiple elements in the same view, only one of the elements you selected would incorrectly be added.
+When you tried to grant a user group access to multiple elements in the same view, only the first of the elements you selected would be added.